ARTbio/GalaxyKickStart/docs/metavisitor_docker.md

 For instance,
 ```
-docker run -d -e NGINX_GALAXY_LOCATION="/my-subdirectory" -p 80:80 artbio/metavisitor-1.2`
+docker run -d -e NGINX_GALAXY_LOCATION="/my-subdirectory" -p 80:80 artbio/metavisitor-1.2
 ```

-will get the metavisitor docker container serving at `http://127.0.0.1:8080/my-subdirectory`.
+will get the metavisitor docker container serving at `http://127.0.0.1:80/my-subdirectory`.

 We recommend also changing the default admin user as well, so the command becomes:
 ```
-docker run -d -e NGINX_GALAXY_LOCATION="/my-subdirectory" -e GALAXY_CONFIG_ADMIN_USERS=admin@artbio.fr -p 8080:80 artbio/galaxy-kickstart-base
+docker run -d -e NGINX_GALAXY_LOCATION="/my-subdirectory" -e GALAXY_CONFIG_ADMIN_USERS=admin@artbio.fr -p 80:80 artbio/galaxy-kickstart-base
 ```
-Note that is you do not make this latest change, the admin login for the metavisitor container is admin@galaxy.org
+Note that is you do not make this latest change, the admin login for the metavisitor container is by default `admin@galaxy.org`

 ## Persisting to disk